nicanope/FEND/memory-game-master/README.md

 - your star rating

 Upon clicking anywhere on the screen, the modal will disappear and the game, timer, moves and stars will be reset.

+## Bugs

+Please report any bugs here or by emailing nicanope@gmail.com.
+Thanks!

 ## Udacity Project Instructions